Berkeley-MDes/tdf-fa24-kayleejung/README.md

 <img width =600 alt="blink" src="assets/06interactionsstemma.png">

+For this digital ecosystem project, I am working with Lauryn and Chantal, to create an interactive jellyfish with a corresponding audiovisual background display.
+We plan to test and use various sensors, and see how we can use this data to change our outputs.
+In the next week, we are going to implement distance sensors (ultrasonic, time of flight), force sensors, vibration motors, light-proximity-gesture sensor and potentially accelerometer/gyroscope.

 <h3>Speculations</h3>
 <img width =600 alt="blink" src="assets/06TouchDesigner.png">
 (https://www.simonaa.media/tutorials/tag/touchdesigner)<br>
 TouchDesigner is a visual development platform that is commonly used for making interactive visual displays.
 I have personally never used it before, but I've always been fascinated with integrating the technology with physical sensing and manipulation.
 For example, I've seen it combined with a MIDI controller, and used as a way to create a linked visual display to a DJ set.
 I speculate that this could be a perfect tool to create our interactive background display visuals for our project, combined with various sensing inputs.

 Another tool we are interested in using is MAX/MSP, which is a visual programming language for music and multimedia.
 This semester, I tried to take MUSIC 158A, sound and music computing, but was unable to get off the waitlist.
 However, I attended the first couple weeks of class and was super interested in the technology, and how I could further integrate it with physical inputs.

-An overarching goal
+An overarching goal of mine is to create an interactive audiovisual instrument that responds to physical manipulation.
+My inspiration stems from synesthesia, which is a condition that causes people to experience one sense through another, such as seeing colors when they hear music.
+I imagine this to follow a similar form to the suzuki omnichord, but also interact with a gradient light display.
+I intend to make this either through a school or personal project, but I am excited to further develop my skills in sensor and cloud interaction through this digital ecosystem project.

 ---
 # Week 5: Report 5 - 10/03/2024 #